Invis1ble/kohana-jsroute/README.md

 ## Wherefore?

-The module allows to generate URL based on server-side defined routes.
+The module allows to generate URIs and URLs based on server-side defined routes.

 ## Setup